tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.4 Name the Test (non-normative)

-**Purpose**: Create human and machine-readable names for the test.
+**Purpose**: Create human and machine-readable names for the Test.

 #### 4.4.1 Anatomy of a Test Label (non-normative)

 **The Reasoning:** BDQ uses a convention for the naming pattern so that Test labels are predictable and descriptive: **TESTTYPE_INFORMATIONELEMENTS_EVALUATION**.

-The use of all upper case with underscores is a convention inherited from the use of Java constants to identify tests in contributing projects.
+The use of all upper case with underscores is a convention inherited from the use of Java constants to identify Tests in contributing projects.

 The label provides a concise summary of the Test's purpose and logic.
 The components of the label are:

 * **Test Type** one of VALIDATION, AMENDMENT, MEASURE, or ISSUE, as described above.
 * **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a succinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
   * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers, and allows the label to be used as a string constant in many programming languages.
-* **Evaluation:** What is the test testing?
+* **Evaluation:** What is the Test testing?
   * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in a source authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#72-evaluations-in-test-labels-non-normative) list in the [landing page for the BDQ standard](../../index.md).

 This Test is a Validation, it is evaluating the Information Element `dwc:footprintWKT`, and it is evaluating whether there is a value in `dwc:footprintWKT`, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
 This label is expected to be a constant that does not change, even in translation.